danwerner21/UniFLEX/Hardware/README.md

 If you like to tinker with hardware and UniFLEX or FLEX this system may be attractive for you.
-The designs are made such that the boards will not get damaged quickly and they withstand some level of abuse :-)
+The designs are made such that the boards will not get damaged quickly and they withstand quite some level of abuse :-)

 For a minimal system you need:
 * CPU09BP       this is the system backplane and accomodates up to 7 slots